-1. Will you still offer quotations for UK clients with EEA exposures after 29th March 2019?
+1. Will you still offer quotations for UK clients with EEA exposures in the event of a No Deal Brexit?

-2. If I have a client with an EEA exposure that needs cover, do I continue to call my normal Zurich Private Clients contact after 29th March 2019?
+2. If I have a client with an EEA exposure that needs cover, do I continue to call my normal Zurich Private Clients contact in the event of a No Deal Brexit?

 3. Will the cover for the EEA exposure be different than that offered now?